martinvonz/jj/docs/working-copy.md

 `.gitignore` files are supported in any directory in the working copy, as well as in `$HOME/.gitignore`.
 However, `$GIT_DIR/info/exclude` or equivalent way (maybe `.jj/gitignore`) of specifying per-clone ignores is not yet supported.

+## Workspaces

+You can have multiple working copies backed by a single repo.
+Use `jj workspace add` to create a new working copy.
+The working copy will have a `.jj/` directory linked to the main repo.
+The working copy and the `.jj/` directory together is called a "workspace".
+Each workspace can have a different commit checked out.

+Having multiple workspaces can be useful for running long-running tests in a one while you continue developing in another, for example.

+When you're done using a workspace, use `jj workspace forget` to make the repo forget about it.
+The files can be deleted from disk separately (either before or after).